ecosensors/EcoDs18b20/README.md

  Update will come later

-It based on the following code [](https://www.carnetdumaker.net/articles/mesurer-une-temperature-avec-un-capteur-1-wire-ds18b20-et-une-carte-arduino-genuino/)
+It based on the following code [See more](https://www.carnetdumaker.net/articles/mesurer-une-temperature-avec-un-capteur-1-wire-ds18b20-et-une-carte-arduino-genuino/)

 ```
   // Code de retour de la fonction getTemperature()